science-responds/science-responds.github.io-source/index.md

 these challenges.
 This website has been set up by some "Big Science" (particle physics and related fields) and computational science researchers to:

   1. Make connections to enable (non-medical) researchers to contribute to understanding and combating this global problem and/or its economic and societal impacts.
-This includes in particular ways in which researchers with significant data analytics, machine learning, simulation, software, computing, and organizational skills can contribute, as well as places where marshaling large "Big Science"-style distributed teams to tackle problems can be useful.
+How can researchers with significant data analytics, machine learning, simulation, software, computing, and organizational skills contribute?
+Are there places where marshaling large "Big Science"-style distributed teams to tackle problems can be useful?

   2. Explore how all types of research activities can adapt and be effective in an era in which face-to-face meetings and travel are greatly reduced and conferences are being canceled.
+What are the lessons being learned and new ideas for how to approach this?

 If you are interested in either of these topics, please join the Slack discussions, explore this website and find ways to make contributions!

+**Please note:** this website is **not** meant to provide health information should you or others be sick, information on how to take care of yourself and others during the COVID19 pandemic or government or business information on restrictions, quarantines or other measures being taken to stem the pandemic.Many other websites provide such information.